fireship-io/fireship.io/content/lessons/five-useful-github-actions-examples/index.md

 ## Example 4: Send Email or Chat Messages

-Yet another powerful use-case is to post data from Github to your favorite chat or email service, like Slack, Discord, or Twilio SendGrid.
+Yet another powerful use-case is to post data from GitHub to your favorite chat or email service, like Slack, Discord, or Twilio SendGrid.

 Also see the lessons about [Building a Slack Bot](https://fireship.io/lessons/how-to-build-a-slack-bot/) and [SendGrid Transactional Email](https://fireship.io/lessons/sendgrid-transactional-email-guide/) with Firebase.